Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Introduction

 To systematically investigate the misevolution phenomenon, we examine its occurrence across the aforementioned evolutionary pathways: (1) In \textbf{model} evolution, we assess whether self-evolving agents compromise their safety alignment after self-updating their model parameters.
 (2) In \textbf{memory} evolution, we test whether memory-augmented agents learn undesirable preferences or degrade their risk awareness while accumulating experience into memory.
 (3) In \textbf{tool} evolution, we evaluate whether agents will spontaneously induce risks in the tool creation-reuse loop, and test agents' ability to reject appealing but potentially malicious tools retrieved from the Internet.
 (4) In \textbf{workflow} evolution, we analyze whether automatically adjusted workflows can lead to safety decay.

-Our empirical analysis reveals that misevolution is a widespread risk across all four evolutionary pathways, affecting agents built even on state-of-the-art LLMs (\textit{e.g.}, GPT-4o, Claude-4, Gemini-2.5).
-For example, a memory-evolving coding agent based on Qwen3-Coder-480B showed a 55\% reduction in Refusal Rate after several evolutionary cycles.
-Additionally, we found that tool-evolving agents built on top-tier LLMs would generate and reuse tools with potential vulnerabilities in over 76\% of cases, and fail to identify and reject malicious external tools nearly 84\% of the time.
+Our empirical analysis reveals that misevolution is a widespread risk across all four evolutionary pathways, affecting agents built even on state-of-the-art LLMs.
+For example, a memory-evolving coding agent based on Qwen3-Coder-480B~\citep{yang2025qwen3} showed a 45\% reduction in Refusal Rate after several evolutionary cycles.
+Additionally, we found that tool-evolving agents built on top-tier LLMs (\textit{e.g.}, GPT-4o~\citep{hurst2024gpt}, Gemini-2.5~\citep{comanici2025gemini}) would generate and reuse tools with potential vulnerabilities in over 76\% of cases, and fail to identify and reject malicious external tools nearly 93\% of the time.

 The key contributions of our study can be summarized as follows: \begin{itemize}[left=0.3cm] \item \textbf{Conceptualizing misevolution}: To our knowledge, we are the first to identify and systematically study misevolution as a novel safety challenge in self-evolving agents. \item \textbf{Empirical evidence}: We conduct comprehensive evaluations, providing qualitative and quantitative evidence for misevolution across four main evolutionary pathways. \item \textbf{Preliminary mitigations and future outlook}: We discuss potential mitigation strategies and provide implications for building safer and more trustworthy self-evolving agents. \end{itemize}